Did you know that even a simple fall in the bathroom could leave older adults severely injured and may even prove fatal?

 Other than brightening up the bedroom, you should also clear the walkway of unnecessary items and clutter.
 For example, a decorative throw rug could increase the likelihood of slips and falls.
 Hence, to prevent falls, these items could be removed from the room.

 Some older adults are also prone to falling off the bed due to several reasons.
-For example, their prescribed medications could be causing drowsiness or dizziness, leaving them disoriented and prone to falls.
-To prevent that from happening, you should consider adding bed rails to your beds.
+To prevent that from happening, you should consider adding bedrails to your beds.
+Other than preventing elderly from rolling off the bed at night, it also provides a handle support for elderly to sit themselves up from the bed when they are getting out.

 The Stander EZ Adjust Bed Rail has adjustable lengths which effectively prevents falls.
 It is also collapsible which allows for secure transfers from the bed to the wheelchair if required.